ShaggyYeti/sbt-sass/README.md

 ```
 sass -v
 ```
-Also you should install (optional) compass if you want to use it
+Also you should install (opitonal) compass if you want to use it
 ```
 gem install compass
 ```